mohawk2/Mojolicious-Plugin-ServiceWorker/README.md

 ## precache\_urls

-An array-ref of URLs (relative is fine) to load into the SW's cache on installation.
+An array-ref of URLs that are relative to the SW's scope to load into the SW's cache on installation.
 The SW URL will always be added to this.

 ## network\_only